benbudomo/password-user-generator/README.md

 # Generate Random Passwords For Local User

-This bash script creates users on the same Linux system.
+This bash script creates users on the same Linux system and automatically generates a password for each new account.

 ## Information and Goals

 * Enforces that the script executes with superuser privileges

-* Prompts the user for a username, the name of said user, and their initial password
+* Provides a usage statement similar to a man page if the user does not run the script properly

+* Uses the first argument provided on the command line as the username of the account.
+Any remaining arguments will be treated as comments

+* Automatically generates a random password for the new account

 * Informs if the account creation was successful/not successful